Neosporin For Cat Wound Care | Is It Safe? Can You Use It? Are There Alternatives?

 Your pet’s health care should come as a priority.

-Always consult with a vet prior to getting any type of drugs and ointments for your furball.
+Always consult with a vet before getting any type of drugs and ointments for your furball.

 And never wait too long before taking your pet for a check-up.
 Even if the problem isn’t serious, there’s nothing wrong with being an overprotective pet parent.
 Better safe than sorry!